The Power of GENETICS

 The solution to faster drug discovery is inside of us

-The amount of genomic material in the metagenome that encodes instructions for the biosynthesis of small molecules is equivalent to ~50% of the human genome.
+The amount of genetic material that encodes instructions for biosynthesis of small molecules in commensal DNA is massive, equivalent to 50% of the human genome.

 Genetic code programs cells in the human body to produce chemistry in the form of metabolites.